-- 24 children have been identified and; have had risk factors identified but are currently subject of assessment to determine category of risk; have had an assessment concluded but await MASE meeting to confirm decision or have been assessed as 'No Current CSE risk'.
-They will be receiving a relevant service to meet their immediate or ongoing needs. - 68 of the children identified were at the highest level of harm (serious risk entrenched in sexual exploitation).
-The number has increased this quarter but is 6% of the total which is a slight increase from 4% in Q1 2017/18.
+- 90 children have been identified and; have had risk factors identified but are currently subject of assessment to determine category of risk; have had an assessment concluded but await MASE meeting to confirm decision or have been assessed as 'No Current CSE risk'.
+They will be receiving a relevant service to meet their immediate or ongoing needs. - 50 of the children identified were at the highest level of harm (serious risk entrenched in sexual exploitation).
+The number has decreased this quarter and is 4% of the total which is a continued reduction from 5% in Q4 2016/17.
 A key performance indicator for successful interventions is the reduction in number of young people at this threshold, while the numbers of children identified as 'at risk' increase.
 This would demonstrate effective intervention to safeguard young people at 'serious' risk, and also indicate that risks are being identified earlier and at a lower level allowing for swift intervention to reduce risk and prevent harm.
-Whilst overall the general trend has been decreasing there is always going to be some flux in this figure and there continues to be regional variation between Local Authority areas. - 78% (936) of our cohort are "at risk", this is a 1% increase on Q1 but remains fairly consistent.
-We are identifying early but we should focus on any lessons we can learn from those 15 - 17 year olds who were identified as "significant" and "serious" risk about how we could have identified them earlier to prevent escalation. - We have the recorded ethnicity of 1182 of the cohort (this includes a number of those awaiting assessment, therefore some remain unreported).
+This is the eighth Q that we have seen this slight but evidently downwards trend. - 77% of our cohort are "at risk", this is a 5% increase on Q4.
+We are identifying early but we should focus on any lessons we can learn from those 15 - 17 year olds who were identified as "significant" and "serious" risk about how we could have identified them earlier to prevent escalation. - We have the recorded ethnicity of 1227 of the cohort (this includes a number of those awaiting assessment).
 There are some unknowns and the reason for this not being provided for the purpose of this data set is likely to be; for new referrals where it has yet to be obtained, where ethnicity has been requested and refused or inputting errors.
-Of those the significant majority of children identified were White British (65%), this remains similar to previous quarters.
-The second largest cohort was mixed (unspecified, this is a combination of a number of mixed ethnicities) (6%).
-Black came in at 5%.
+Of those the significant majority of children identified were White British (62%), this remains similar to previous quarters.
+The second largest cohort was mixed (unspecified, this is a combination of a number of mixed ethnicities) (11%).
+Black Caribbean and white other came in at 5%.
 There are regional variations within this data and local areas must assure themselves that it is representative of the demographic in their area.